GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 JPMorgan market strategists wrote in a recent note that markets have rebounded recently because investors are "looking through the hawkish Fed and ominous signal" from the rates curve flattening.

-"We believe this is warranted given strong economic fundamentals, our expectation the (twp-year and 10-year Treasury) curve will stay positive this year, and moderating risks of large energy supply disruptions," they wrote.
+"We believe this is warranted given strong economic fundamentals, our expectation the (two-year and 10-year Treasury) curve will stay positive this year, and moderating risks of large energy supply disruptions," they wrote.

+The economics conversation came as Western leaders began gathering in Brussels to plan more measures to pressure Russian President Vladimir Putin to halt his month-old Ukraine campaign; Putin, in response, said Moscow planned to switch its gas sales to "unfriendly" countries to roubles.

+Oil prices rose in volatile trading on Wednesday, supported by disruption of Russian and Kazakh crude exports.
+U.S. crude CLc1 recently rose 4.71% to $114.42 per barrel and Brent LCOc1 was at $121.37, up 5.1% on the day.

+Gold prices also gained on Wednesday as investors looked to shield against soaring inflation and uncertainty caused by events in Ukraine, with elevated U.S. bond yields capping gains in non-interest-bearing metal.
+Spot gold XAU= added 1.3% to $1,946.44 an ounce.

-Currency market activity continued to be relatively subdued, confirming the lack of any clear directional trends.
+Currency market activity continued to be relatively subdued, confirming the lack of clear directional trends.

-Against the U.S. dollar, the yen JPY=EBS was up about 0.3%by 1900 GMT/3:00 pm ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.
+Against the U.S. dollar, the yen JPY=EBS was up about 0.25% by 2000 GMT/4 pm ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.

 Global FX performancehttp://tmsnrt.rs/2egbfVh